Eckhardt-D/nuxt-hls/README.md

 ### A note on support

 If the browser does not support HLS, the player will attempt a fallback to using the .mp4 path , but only if configured at build time with the `fallbackIfUnsupported` option.
-If this option is `true`, Nuxt HLS will do a copy of your original .mp4 video into `/public/videos/my-video.mp4`.
-This is also where the .m3u8 and .ts files get copied to.
+If this option is `true`, Nuxt HLS will do a copy of your original .mp4 video into `/public/videos/my-video.mp4` and point to that if HLS is unsupported.

+If `fallbackIfUnsupported` is `false` or undefined, it will not copy it and your video will not play in unsupported environments.

 ### A note on caching